mansinit/news/README.md

 # news
- This repository contains the visualization and natural language processing of news articles
+ This repository contains the script for scraping UAE news articles on the commercial banks and creating a dashboard with flask and some natural language processing techniques